Improve CKD Chronic Kidney Disease With Nephrologist Sean Hashmi & Renal Dietitian Michele Crosmer With Plant Based Nutrition

 Anemia Kidney Disease:

 Anemia typically starts to occurs in people with chronic kidney disease (CKD) at stage 3, with the most common anemia symptoms being fatigue and problems concentrating.
 Anemia usually gets worse as CKD progresses.
 It shows up in labs as low RBC (low rbc count) & low Hemoglobin.
 When it’s low, your red blood cells can’t carry as much oxygen.
 The heart and brain suffer causing fatigue, confusion and headaches.
-Your dr may give you Iron to increase your Hemoglobin.
-Do not take without labs and dr advice on dose & type.
-Your dr may also check your erythropoietin (EPO) level.
-It tell your bone marrow to make red blood cells.
-B12 and folic acid may also be prescribed to help.
+Your Dr may give you Iron to increase your Hemoglobin.
+Do not take without labs and Dr advice on dose & type.
+Your Dr may also check your erythropoietin (EPO) level.
+It tells your bone marrow to make red blood cells.
+B12 and folic acid (esp if you take a statin) may also be prescribed to help.

 What can you eat to build up your iron: